Placenta Encapsulation – FAQ

 How to get my placenta from hospital?

-The hospitals in Vermont are familiar with moms-to-be requesting to have their placentas released.
-It happens often in our community.
-They each may have their own policies and procedures and some may require you to sign a release waiver.
-I recommend you tell your care provider and your birth team about your plans to keep your placenta in advance.
-You are not bringing it home to plant under a tree!
+Many hospitals in Vermont are familiar with my work and moms-to-be requesting to have a placenta released is not strange anymore, though each hospital has a unique set of policies and procedures.
+Some may require you to sign a release waiver.
+I recommend you share (in advance) with your care provider and birth team about your plan to keep your placenta for consumption after birth.

-In the 10+ years I have encapsulated in Vermont, I have not had a hospital prevent a mom from taking her placenta home unless there is an infection present.
+I have encapsulated in Vermont since 2011 and have not had a hospital prevent a mom from taking her placenta home unless there is an infection present.
 If you contract an infection during or immediately after birth, you will not be allowed to take home the placenta.

 Why encapsulate in my home?